top of page

 If your pants are tighter around the waist even though your diet and activity haven’t changed much, that’s a red flag.
 Keep an eye on gradual increases in waist size rather than just scale weight.

-This isn’t just about appearance—abdominal fat is strongly tied to heart health and long-term disease risk.
+This isn’t just about appearance—abdominal fat is strongly tied to heart health and long-term disease risk, making it part of disease prevention and risk reduction for men.

 Changes In Sexual Health And Libido